Many or all companies we feature compensate us. Compensation and editorial

 Every lender is different concerning how long it takes to get a home equity loan or HELOC.
 We’ve researched typical timelines to expect when applying with top lenders.
 Keep in mind these are estimates, and actual application times will vary.

-Home equity loan or HELOC?Application time
+Home equity loan or HELOC?App. time

-FigureHELOCApply online in just a few minutes.
+FigureHELOCApply online in 5 minutes

 DiscoverHome equity loan10 – 20 minutes